httpwg/http-extensions/draft-ietf-httpbis-priority.md

 important for an HTTP server to prioritize the HTTP responses, or the chunks of those HTTP responses, that it sends.

-RFC 7540 {{?RFC7540}} defined such a prioritization scheme.
-A client sends a series of PRIORITY frames to communicate to the server a "priority tree"; this represents the client's preferred ordering and weighted distribution of the bandwidth among the HTTP responses.
-However, the design and implementation of this scheme has been observed to have shortcomings, explained in {{motivation}}.
+RFC 7540 {{?RFC7540}} stream priority allowed a client to send a series of priority signals that communicate to the server a "priority tree"; this represents the client's preferred relative ordering and weighted distribution of the bandwidth among HTTP responses.
+Servers could use these priority signals as input into prioritization decision making.

+The design and implementation of RFC 7540 stream priority was observed to have shortcomings, explained in {{motivation}}.
-({{!HTTP2=I-D.ietf-httpbis-http2bis}}) deprecated the scheme defined in RFC 7540.
+({{!HTTP2=I-D.ietf-httpbis-http2bis}}) has deprecated the use of these stream priority signals.

-This document defines the Priority HTTP header field that can be used by both client and server to specify the precedence of HTTP responses in a standardized, extensible, protocol-version-independent, end-to-end format.
-Along with the protocol-version-specific frame for reprioritization, this prioritization scheme acts as a substitute for the original prioritization scheme of RFC 7540.
+This document describes an extensible scheme for prioritizing HTTP responses that uses absolute values.
+It defines the Priority HTTP header field that can be used by both client and server to specify the precedence of HTTP responses in a standardized, extensible, protocol-version-independent, end-to-end format.
+It also defines version-specific frame for reprioritization.
+This prioritization scheme and its signals can act as a substitute for RFC 7540 stream priority.

 ## Notational Conventions